skat/simple-as4-client/README.md

 <font size="5" color="red">**It is _not_ recommended to use this AS4 implementation for production environments**</font>

+## Contributions

+As of right now, we dont accept PRs for this project.
+This is due to the status and intention of the project.

 ## Quick start guide
 * Add the simple-as4-client dependency to your project.
 * Configure a Client using the ClientBuilder (builder pattern)